 "My parents didn't start dating until after Sirius' death," reminded the metamorphmagus.

 Al studied the picture, lost in thought.
 Eventually, his inquisitiveness piqued again, and he sought information with a child's tactlessness.
-"Does it bother you that your dad fancied another boy?"
+"Does it bother you your dad fancied another boy?"

 "Yeah, it's good not to be lonely."
 Al tugged at his messy black hair, which Teddy knew to be one of his nervous movements.
 "I'm gonna be lonely when you go to Hogwarts next week."